“Can do” resolutions for the new year

 We all know what we should do.
 We know we should get 8 hours of sleep every night.
 We should regularly change the oil in our car.
 We should pay more attention to world events.
 However, knowing and doing are very different things.

-As we near the start of a new year, it’s natural to ponder resolutions.
+As we start a new year, it’s natural to ponder resolutions.
 Should you make them?
 Well, ideally.
 Will you keep them?
 Maybe not.

-If you’re setting goals or coming up with resolutions for the new year, consider the insights of some of our favorite diabetes online community members.
+If you’re setting goals or coming up with resolutions, consider the insights of some of our favorite diabetes online community members.
 Rather than thinking about what you should do, reframe and think about what you can do.
 Or what you want to do.
 Let your resolutions come from the inside out, rather than being put on you by someone else.

 What can you do?
 For example, you might consider…